 Humid – Humidity often causes your pores to go into overdrive producing sweat to cool your body – which leaves you more prone to breakouts.

-Cold strips skin of moisture and dries it out.
+Cold – Exposure to cold air strips the skin of moisture and dries it out.

 3. LIFESTYLE CHOICES

 - Alcohol – Dehydrates your body generally, including the skin.
 This happens each time you drink.
 Drinking too much is also thought to deprive the skin of vital vitamins and nutrients.
 Over time, drinking heavily can have other, more permanent, detrimental effects on your skin.
 Rosacea is a skin that is linked to alcohol.

 - Caffeine – Is highly acidic, high doses of acidic caffeine disrupt your stress hormones, which control your skin’s oil production.
 Caffeine can act as a diuretic, dehydrating your skin if you drink too much.

 - Sugar – Breaks down collagen, the springy substance that makes your skin look plump, youthful, and lifted, it can weaken the immune system, and a suppressed immune system is bad at fighting off bacteria.
 Bacteria = clogged pores = pimples.
 Sugar triggers insulin production, which triggers protein-utilization malfunctions affecting the production of the proteins and amino acids that build up collagen and elasticity.
 It also creates more testosterone, which makes pores larger and skin oilier.

 - Cosmetics – Soaps, perfumes, stripping ingredients, excessive cleansing, and excessive exfoliation.